The pressure metric for Anosov representations: Thermodynamic formalism on the deformation space of projective Anosov representations

 \subsection{Analyticity of entropy and intersection}

-Let $\Gamma$ be a word hyperbolic group admitting a convex Anosov representation.
+Let $\Gamma$ be a word hyperbolic group admitting a projective Anosov representation.
 By Proposition \ref{pro:geodano}, the Gromov geodesic flow on $\Gg$ admits a H\"older reparametrization which turns it into a topologically transitive metric Anosov flow.
-Since the Gromov geodesic flow is only well defined up to reparametrization, we choose a fixed H\"older reparametrization which is a topologically transitive metric Anosov, and use the corresponding flow, denoted by $\psi=\{\psi_t\}_{t\in\mathbb R}$ as a background flow on $\Gg$.
+Since the Gromov geodesic flow is only well defined up to reparametrization, we choose a fixed H\"older reparametrization which gives rise to a topologically transitive metric Anosov flow, and use the corresponding flow, denoted by $\psi=\{\psi_t\}_{t\in\mathbb R}$, as a background flow on $\Gg$.

-Periodic orbits of the Gromov geodesic flow $\psi$ are in bijection with conjugacy classes of infinite order primitive ({\it i.e.} not a positive power of another element of $\Gamma$) elements of $\Gamma.$ This bijection associates to the conjugacy class $[\gamma]$ the projection to $\Gg$ of $(\gamma^+,\gamma^-)\times\Real.$